 Jalfrezi is generally served as a spicy and dry (in comparison) curry with lots of sauteed peppers and onions.
-Last time I ate it, I found myself wishing I had a sandwich roll to eat it in.
-Of course, I made it happen as soon as possible.
-With a small cart, the right permits, and this recipe, I could get rich outside Fenway next month...
+Last time I ate it, It reminded me of a sausage pepper and onion sandwich, and I found myself wishing I had a sub roll to eat it in.
+Of course, I made this mashup happen as soon as possible.
+With a small cart, the right permits, and this recipe, I could get rich outside Fenway next month…

 Spicy, tender, juicy.
 This sandwich was exploding with flavor.
 I have leftovers and I absolutely can’t wait to eat this again for lunch today.

 You could make this with chicken breasts if you want, but thighs are much better in my opinion.
 They stay juicy and are so tender!
 You could also dial back the heat if you want and use less chili powder and no cilantro.

 Chicken Jalfrezi Sub Sandwich

 - 1 teaspoon cumin seeds